 - Decreased self-esteem

 - Lasting sad, anxious, or empty mood

 |Hospitalization due to mania likely||Hospitalization due to hypomania less likely|

-|Psychosis may occur during manic episodes||Psychosis UNLIKELY to occur during hypomania|
+|Psychosis may occur during manic episodes||Psychosis unlikely to occur during hypomania|

 This disorder affects the way a person thinks, feels and acts.
-If makes it difficult to differentiate what is real and what is not.
+It makes it difficult to differentiate what is real and what is not.
 Symptoms vary by severity and type.
 All symptoms may or may not be present in individuals with the condition.